 Once again, I am reminded how fortunate I am to be here, now.

 Colleen Maria Lenihan (Te Rarawa, Ngāpuhi) is a photographer.
-Upon returning to NZ in 2016 after fifteen years in Tokyo, she began writing short stories.
-In 2017, Colleen received an Honourable Mention for the NZSA Lilian Ida Smith Award, and a scholarship from The Creative Hub and Huia Publishers.
+On returning to New Zealand in 2016, after fifteen years in Tokyo, she began writing short stories.
+In 2017, Colleen received an Honourable Mention for the NZSA Lilian Ida Smith Award and a scholarship from The Creative Hub and Huia Publishers.
 She is thrilled to be selected for Te Papa Tupu 2018.